AndreasHeese/4sg/README.md

 Some real life examples are available in the examples directory.
 If you use 4sg the contribution of examples is very appreciated.

-See also [GitHub Pages](https://andreasheese.github.io/4sg/) (Browser version not available there yet but soon to come).
+See also [GitHub Pages](https://andreasheese.github.io/4sg/) and try live 4sg.html browser version.
+You have to download a XML data file from the examples folder first to be able to select the file.